hbc/NGS-Data-Analysis-long-course/sessionII/lessons/04a_introR-R-and-RStudio.md

 R is commonly used for handling big data, and so it only makes sense that we learn about R in the context of some kind of relevant data.
 We had previously downloaded two files to our working directory.
 Since we will be working with these files over the course of the workshop, let's take a few minutes to familiarize ourselves with the data.

 ### The dataset
 In this example dataset, we have collected whole brain samples from 12 mice and want to evaluate expression differences between them.
-The expression data represents normalized count data obtained from RNA-sequencing of the 12 brain samples.
+The expression data is provided in the form of normalized count data obtained from RNA-sequencing of the 12 brain samples.
 This data is stored in a comma separated values (CSV) file as a 2-dimensional matrix, with **each row corresponding to a gene and each column corresponding to a sample**.

 <img src="../img/counts_view.png" width=900>